 Complex Training & The Serve

 So how can we increase serve speed?
 One way may be through a sport science phenomenon called PAP (post-activation potentiation).
-A few weeks back, Tsonga did a form of PAP training - he performed a heavy set of bench press and followed that up almost immediately with some attacking forehands.
+A while back, Tsonga did a form of PAP training - he performed a heavy set of bench press and followed that up almost immediately with some attacking forehands.
 The theory being that the heavy exercise will increase the power output of any subsequent high velocity movement.
 One study (Vial 2014) attempted to increase serve velocity using a PAP technique.
 College players performed a set of 5 power cleans and followed it up by hitting 5 flat tennis serves.
 Some players did increase peak velocity by just over 2% but overall, the results were not significant.
 In any case, increasing a player’s serve almost instantly by 2 mph isn’t too bad.